raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-Hi, I'm Raymond .
+Hi, I'm Raymond.
 I'm a Computer Scientist and Software Engineer based in Hong Kong NOW.
 <br>

 You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), share with me your own story, or just send me an [email](mailto:wenlzhao@gmail.com).